Haseeb92/Coursera_JHU-Getting-and-Cleaning-Data-project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+##Creating the Tidy Data File
+###Guide to create the tidy data file
+1. Download the data file [*here*](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+2. Unzip the file to your desired working directory.
+3. Download the *run_analysis.R* file from this repository into the same working directory.
+4. Source the script and you will find a find a file called *TidyData_Long_Format.txt* in your working directory.
-The final data table is in a '*long format*' as opposed to '*wide format*'.
+Note: The final data table is in '*long format*' as opposed to '*wide format*'.

+###Cleaning of the data
+To learn how the various components of the script work to clean the data, click [*here*](https://github.com/Haseeb92/Coursera_JHU-Getting-and-Cleaning-Data-project/blob/master/README.md).

+##Description of the variables in the *TidyData_Long_Format.txt* file
-The final data table contains columns for the following variables:
+The final dataset is a (15481 x 5) table containing columns for the following variables:

 1. *Subject.ID:* ID numbers allotted to each of 30 volunteers who took part in the experiment.